nikeshnazareth/aggregate-voting-prototype/README.md

 - There are some loopholes in the design that need to be closed, ideally by someone with more experience than me.
 - There are several potential complications, depending on the implementation details, when using this mechanism with existing ERC20 tokens.

 Separately, Kate commitments permit a different optimization: the corresponding data (eg. the user balances) can be stored off-chain and supplied to the contract when needed.
 The contract can validate that the data is correct in constant time.
-This is entirely optional.
-For demonstration purposes, the contracts in this repository use this feature.
+This is entirely optional and only makes sense for operations that access lots of storage locations (so the cost of the accesses exceeds the data verification costs).

 ## Usage